makerdao/community/governance/votes/Executive vote - April 18, 2024.md

 If this executive proposal passes, the SparkLend Proxy Spell on Ethereum and Gnosis at [0x3d1DD14Fa08163E7f64b0abf0F514f6276f50882](https://etherscan.io/address/0x3d1DD14Fa08163E7f64b0abf0F514f6276f50882) will be executed, containing the following items:

-- [Ethereum+Gnosis] Upgrade Pool Implementation to Disable Flashloan into Borrow Feature
+#### [Ethereum+Gnosis] Upgrade Pool Implementation to Disable Flashloan into Borrow Feature

+This item upgrades the SparkLend pool implementation to disable the flashloan-to-borrow feature, reducing unnecessary risks and aligning with the latest Aave V3 release standards for enhanced security.

-- [Gnosis] Onboard sxDAI
+####  [Gnosis] Onboard sxDAI

+This item proposes to onboard sxDAI, a yield-enhanced version of sDAI on the Gnosis Chain, as collateral.

-- [Gnosis] Onboard EURe
+#### [Gnosis] Onboard EURe

+This item proposes to onboard EURe as collateral on the Gnosis Chain.

-- [Gnosis] Onboard USDC
+#### [Gnosis] Onboard USDC

+This item proposes to onboard USDC as collateral on the Gnosis Chain.

-- [Gnosis] Onboard USDT
+#### [Gnosis] Onboard USDT

+This item proposes to onboard USDC as collateral on the Gnosis Chain.

-- [Gnosis] Refresh Existing Market Parameters
+#### [Gnosis] Refresh Existing Market Parameter

+This item updates Gnosis market parameters, including a significant adjustment of the xDAI interest rate model to align with current conditions and the introduction of sxDAI as collateral.

-- [Gnosis] Update xDAI Oracle Parameter
+#### [Gnosis] Update xDAI Oracle Parameter

+This item suggests changing the oracle for xDAI from the Chainlink DAI price feed to a fixed 1:1 USD pricing.

-- [Ethereum] Activate the SparkLend External Security Access Multisig
+#### [Ethereum] Activate the SparkLend External Security Access Multisig

+This item activates the SparkLend External Security Access Multisig, which enables emergency interventions in extreme cases like potential code exploits threatening the protocol.
+Governed by selected members from the community, this feature aims to provide quick responses to emergencies, complementing existing governance processes.

 ## Review